AgataBG/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

-Let's learn how to build basic pivot charts based on a disaggregated data.
+Let's learn how to build basic pivot charts based on disaggregated data.

 #### Context

 So far we have worked on summarized (aggregated) data but did you know that Excel is very efficient at visualizing disaggregated data?
-Pivot tables + pivot charts is a match made in heaven when it comes to visualizing lots of data points!
+Pivot tables and pivot charts are a match made in heaven when it comes to visualizing lots of data points!

-In this exercise, we learn how to build insightful line and a column charts using this technique!
+In this exercise, we learn how to build insightful line and column charts using this technique!

 ##### STEP 1
 - Load basic_pivot_charts.xlsx.
 - Create a pivot chart based on the data in sheet `Sample - Superstore` and place it in a new sheet called "Column and Line pivot charts".

 ##### STEP 2
-- Visualize count of `Order ID` based per quarterly `Order Date` split by `Segment`.
+- Visualize the count of `Order ID` based on quarterly `Order Date`, split by `Segment`.
 - Present the result as a _line chart_.

 ##### STEP 3